boxcutter/centos/README.md

 [Parallels Virtualization SDK for Mac](http://www.parallels.com/downloads/desktop) be installed as an additional preqrequisite.

-We make use of JSON files containing user variables to build specific versions of Ubuntu.
+We make use of JSON files containing user variables to build specific versions of CentOS.
 You tell `packer` to use a specific user variable file via the `-var-file=` command line option.
 This will override the default options on the core `centos.json` packer template, which builds CentOS 6.7 by default.